-Under the 2009-2014 and 2014-2015 Management Programs, the quota was 50,000 live eggs for 2009/2010 & 2010/2011, 60,000 eggs for 2011/2012 & 2012/2013 and 70,000 live eggs in 2013/2014.
+Under the 2014-2015 Management Program, the quota was 70,000 live eggs in 2014/2015.
 The definition of "live" and "total eggs" follows those in the Management Program 2014-2015 (Saalfeld et al. 2014).
 The quota was increased biannually in accordance with the Management Program and based on the reported lack of measurable detrimental impact of harvest on the population.

 The number of eggs harvested was below the harvest ceiling in all years (Table 2).
-As in previous years, the harvest in 2013/2014 was lower than the number of eggs permitted due to a combination of factors, including the loss of nests due to flooding and infrastructure limitations on farms.
-Egg collection permits in 2013/2014 were in the main the last year of 4 year permits issued in 2010/2011 and amended to higher quota where requested by landholders/harvesters.
+As in previous years, the harvest in 2014/2015 was lower than the number of eggs permitted due to a combination of factors, including the loss of nests due to flooding and infrastructure limitations on farms.
+Egg collection permits in 2014/2015 were in the main the first of new five year permits covering 2014/2015 to 2018/2019 and issued for the current harvest allocation quantities each year for the next 5 years.
+The individual allocation can be amended to higher quantity where requested by landholders/harvesters.
 Single year permits were issued for areas not covered by 4 year permits.

 The number of eggs permitted and collected varies between the different regional catchments (Figure 5), depending on a number of factors as outlined in Section 4.1 of the Management Program.
+The base allocation across catchments will remain at the 2013/2014 distribution for the next five years, but may be varied depending upon monitoring results and landholder/harvester requests for amendment of allocated harvest quantities.